andydevs/blog/_drafts/the-site-looks-different.markdown

 keywords: andydevs blog webdesign
 ---

 So, you may have noticed that the website looks different.
 I've been working on changing the site design for a while now (about a couple years).
 It wasn't that the old UI was ugly.
 It was just boring (I mean, it was the default jekyll UI and it's meant to be changed to something better looking).
 I decided to try my hand at styling a website.
-I also decided to put my css and javascript in a separate npm package, creating a style library that other people can use in their websites.
-Then, I'd port it over to my jekyll website.

 This is just an overview of the some of the new styling, particularly the more specific parts of it (the menu, cutouts, the slide buttons, etc).
 Not going to go too much in depth on the process of designing it.
 I will only touch on some of the challenges I faced and decsions that I made during designing this style.

 Mostly because I forgot to document my work...

 The new style is something I call "backwhite".
 Admittedly, the name isn't the best, but I'm keeping it for now (because everything now has that name).
 Basic rundown of what you're seeing: We have a menu panel off to the side of the main content.
 On mobile, this is hidden and switched to with a button.
 In this layout, the menu appears recessed into the background, behind the content (using a shadow), and is actually hidden behind the content.
 During switching to this menu on mobile, the content slides aside, revealing the menu in the back.
 Coloring follows a two-tone design.
 A dark "back" color colors the menu and other features, and one white color which colors the whitespace of the content panel.

 Hence "backwhite" (it's still a stupid name, but that's where it came from).

+I have my css and javascript in an npm package, and a jekyll theme.

 ## Desktop Styling